Channels with Markov Synchronization Errors: Information Stability and Capacity Bounds: Introduction

 After establishing the information stability of the Markov-IDS channels, we also provide some upper bounds on the channel capacity for a particular Markov deletion channel model.
 To do this, we employ the basic methodology developed in \cite{fertonani11bounds} by providing the transmitter and/or the receiver with suitable side information.
 Our numerical evaluations of the bounds indicate that having memory in the deletion process is beneficial in the sense that it increases the channel capacity for a given deletion probability (more precisely, upper bounds on the channel capacity, which are obtained in the same manner for both scenarios).
 In other words, we can quantify the expected rate increase for synchronization error channels with memory compared to those with i.i.d. synchronization errors.

 The paper is organized as follows.
 In Section~\ref{s:prelim}, notations and information-theoretic definitions are introduced.
+In Section~\ref{s:funcseq}, some helpful propositions about properties of functions of channels are formulated, which are used both in Dobrushin's proofs and in the proofs in Section~\ref{s:proofs}.
 In Section~\ref{s:mark}, the Markov-IDS channel sequence is defined, and the capacity theorems are presented.
 In Section~\ref{s:proofs}, the proofs of the capacity theorems are given.
 In Section~\ref{s:capa}, the numerical upper bounds on the capacity for the Markov-IDS channel sequence are compared to those of the binary deletion channel.
 In Section~\ref{s:conc}, conclusions are drawn.
-In Appendix~\ref{s:func}, some helpful propositions about properties of functions of channels are drawn, which are used both in Dobrushin's proofs and in the proofs in Section~\ref{s:proofs}.
+In Appendix~\ref{s:funcapp}, the proofs of propositions from Section~\ref{s:funcseq} are given.
 In Appendix~\ref{s:pert}, the variance of mutual information is analyzed via perturbation of the optimal input distribution.